KetchuppOfficial/Hash_Table/README.md

 # General information

-This project is C implementation of *hash table* - a well known data structure.
-My hashtable supports 6 hash functions which quality was carefully studied and is presented below.
-A unique feature of this projects is its second part - optimization of hash table with the help of knowlendge in processor architecture.
+This project is a C implementation of *hash table* - a well known data structure.
+My hash table supports 6 hash functions which quality were carefully studied and are presented below.
+A unique feature of this project is its second part - optimization of hash table with the help of knowledge in processor architecture.

 # Building